puppetlabs/puppet-docs/source/facter/3.0/custom_facts.md

 If you're not using pluginsync, then external facts must go in a standard directory.
 The location of this directory varies depending on your operating system, whether your deployment uses Puppet Enterprise or open source releases, and whether you are running as root/Administrator.
 When calling facter from the command line, you can specify the external facts directory with the `--external-dir` option.

-> **Note:** These directories will not necessarily exist by default; you may need to create them.
+> **Note:** These directories don't necessarily exist by default; you may need to create them.
 If you create the directory, make sure to restrict access so that only Administrators can write to the directory.

 In a module (recommended):